Astounding-GM-tools/astounding-cards/README.md

 ## 🚀 Getting Started

-**For Users**: Simply visit [cards.astounding.games](https://cards.astounding.games) and start creating!
+**For Users**: Visit [cards.astounding.games](https://cards.astounding.games) and start creating!
 No installation, registration, or setup required.

 **For Developers**: If you want to contribute to the code or run your own version: